wp-plugins/gravity-forms-tave-add-on/readme.txt

 4. Mapping your fields from the form to Táve.

 == Changelog ==

+= 2014.12.04 =
+* FEATURE: Added the ability to create extra form fields for mapping.
+You just have to add them to the settings screen and they will be available on the form map to send to Táve.
+The names of these fields will become the names of the custom fields in Táve if they don't already exist.
+* updated some spelling, and some explanations.

 = 2014.11.10 =
 * DO NO UPDATE UNTIL TAVE 4 IS LIVE AND YOU ARE RUNNING IT.